blindnet-io/product-management/refs/notion-of-privacy.md

 Compelling animals to remain inn contact contrary to their own privacy inclinations, in laboratory settings, has resulted in physiological changes, reproductive failure and adrenal dysfunction[^7].

+Beyond the privacy of an individual, privacy also has a group-preserving function in the relationship between one group to another[^15].

 ### Privacy and Other Topics

 #### Privacy and Information Asymmetry